wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-threat-protection-capabilities-of-microsoft-365/includes/3-prevent-detect-respond-to-threats.md

 * Identities with Microsoft Defender for Identity (MSDI) - MSDI uses Active Directory signals to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions directed at your organization.
 * Endpoints with Microsoft Defender for Endpoint (MSDE) - MSDE is a unified endpoint platform for preventative protection, post-breach detection, automated investigation, and response.
-* Applications with Microsoft Cloud App security (MCAS) - MCAS is a comprehensive cross-SaaS solution bringing deep visibility, strong data controls, and enhanced threat protection to your cloud apps.
+* Applications with Microsoft Defender for Cloud Apps - Defender for Cloud Apps is a comprehensive cross-SaaS solution bringing deep visibility, strong data controls, and enhanced threat protection to your cloud apps.
 * Email and collaboration with Microsoft Defender for Office 365 (MSDO) - MSDO safeguards your organization against malicious threats by detecting, investigating, and responding to attacks across email and other collaboration vectors like Microsoft Teams, SharePoint Online, and OneDrive for Business and Office clients.

 :::image type="content" source="../media/3-threat-protection-v3.png" alt-text="Integrate Microsoft Threat Protection experience":::